 #4 Gerald Green

-Gerald is an NBA star who has played for several top-flight basketball teams, and anti-bullying activist
+Gerald is an NBA star who has played for several top-flight basketball teams and is an anti-bullying activist.

-Remembering his years in school from that day forward, Green told his school-aged audience,
+Remembering his years in school from that day forward, Green recently told a school-aged audience,

 “They called me everything.
 I heard ‘alien hand’ and all kinds of names while growing up.
 I had a rough time with it because I remember feeling so much different and not wanting to go to school.
-Every kid should feel safe while they’re at school, and they should feel they have the same opportunities as everybody else regardless of what they look like or what kind of shoes they have on.”
+Every kid should feel safe while at school and should feel they have the same opportunities as everybody else, regardless of how they look or what kind of shoes they wear.”

-Gerald Green didn’t need that finger after all; his hands are what won him fame on the basketball court for several professional NBA teams.
+In due course, Gerald Green didn’t need that finger after all as with those hands he won fame on the basketball court with several professional NBA teams.

 #5 Ronda Rousey